NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 .. warning::

   A simplified DSE model is provided for flexibility, but it is **strongly** recommended to use one of the other detailed distribution system types for better accuracy.
+  The DSE input is simply applied to heating/cooling energy use for every hour of the year.
-  Also note that when specifying a DSE system, its effect is reflected in the :ref:`workflow_outputs` but is **not** reflected in the raw EnergyPlus simulation outputs.
+  Note that when specifying a DSE, its effect is reflected in the :ref:`workflow_outputs` but is **not** reflected in the raw EnergyPlus simulation outputs.

-To define a DSE system, additional information is entered in ``HVACDistribution``.
+To define a DSE, additional information is entered in ``HVACDistribution``.

   =============================================  =======  =======  ===========  ========  =========  ===================================================
   Element                                        Type     Units    Constraints  Required  Default    Notes